Most interesting landmarks of Arizona

 Natural landmarks of Arizona

 - Havasu Canyon – Coconino County.
 Side canyon of the tributary of Grand Canyon.
 Havasu canyon is very spectacular due to light blue color of lime-rich spring water, what contrasts with the red color of cliffs.
-Frequent limestone terraces, large waterfalls.
+Numerous limestone terraces, large waterfalls.

 - Oak Creek Canyon – Coconino County.
 Enormous canyon – gorge, approximately 19 km long.
 Depth is up to 600 m.